Saint Pierre and Miquelon Country Summary

 Anti Money Laundering

 Saint Pierre and Miquelon is a self-governing territorial overseas collectivity of France.
-Information for France may be included below:
+As such, we are including the information for France below:

 FATF Status